Where do I find the application forms?

-Yes, Full Member, Upgrade to Full Membership and Exceptional Circumstances applicants will require an interview.
+Yes, Full Member, Upgrade from NZCCA Provisional to Full Membership, and Exceptional Circumstances applicants will require an interview.

 You may be asked to attend an interview for Provisional Membership if the Membership Committee has further questions after considering your application and your supervisor’s report.

 Applicants who have been approved to move onto the interview will be invoiced $320 (incl.
-GST) to defray interview costs.
+GST) to cover interview costs.

 You will also be required to cover any costs associated with your attending the interview location.
 Interviews are held in Auckland, Hamilton, Wellington, Nelson and Christchurch.